LabKey/Dockerfile/README.md

   1. Visit the [LabKey Server Community Edition downloads page](https://www.labkey.com/products-services/labkey-server/download-community-edition/) and fill in the required fields
   2. Download the "Embedded Tomcat Beta Installer" `.tar.gz` file
-  3. Uncompress the downloaded `.tar.gz` file
-  4. Find the `.jar` amongst the uncompressed files
-  5. Move/rename the `.jar` file into the root of this repo
+  3. Extract the `.jar` into the root of the repo:

+     `tar -xzf [path/to/.tar.gz] --include='LabKey*labkeyServer*.jar' --strip-components 1 -C [path/to/repo/]`

 ## TL;DR  ...
 Quick Start
+  1. brew install docker docker-compose jq awscli
   1. Clone the repo to a local directory on a machine with docker installed

        `git clone https://github.com/LabKey/Dockerfile.git`